mdoradom/Coffee-Engine-CICD/docs/about/introduction.rst

 Introduction
 ============

+Welcome to the official documentation of Coffee Engine!

 **Coffee Engine is a Beautiful(not yet but it will be) and Cross-platform 3D Game Engine written in C++ using OpenGL and GLFW.**